Ellotron/doom-boardgame-campaigns/operation-resurgence/README.md

 - Generally the demon player reads quote sections (such as the background above) to the marine players as appropriate.

 - The maps should not be revealed to the marines ahead of the game.
-Unless the obtain explicit intel in the mission brief all items, power ups and the layout itself should only be placed when a marine first gains line of sight to it.
+Unless they obtain explicit intel in the mission brief all items, power ups and the layout itself should only be placed when a marine first gains line of sight to it.

 - Unless otherwise stated marines that die respawn the next round in the place they were at the start of the round.
-Use the teleporter token to make this position at the start of each round.
+Use the teleporter token to mark this position at the start of each round.

 - The spaces marked `?` contain anything the demon player chooses (that will fit).
 If the Marines are doing too well add some demons, if they're in bad shape add weapons or med packs.